 SDLT for New Build vs. Resale Shared Ownership Properties

-For resale shared ownership properties, SDLT is calculated solely on the actual price paid for the property without considering rent or full market value.
-If buyers choose to pay SDLT on the full market value at the time of purchase, they will not owe any further SDLT when they later buy additional shares.
+For resale shared ownership properties, SDLT is calculated on the price paid for the share purchased, without considering rent or full market value in the same way.
+If you pay SDLT on the full market value at purchase, you should not owe SDLT again when you buy additional shares later.

 Filling Out the SDLT Return

-Filling out the SDLT return correctly is crucial to ensure compliance with tax regulations.
+Completing the SDLT return correctly is essential.
 Sellers must submit an SDLT return to HMRC when selling a shared ownership property.
-This can be done either online or by using a paper form.
+This can be done online or using a paper form.

 Common Mistakes and How to Avoid Them